yycho0108/NeuralNets/README.md

-Conceptual implementation of Back Propagation in both Python and MATLAB
+Implementation of Back Propagation in Python, MATLAB, and C++